NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

-The first few lines are information about this particular run, including the Nextflow version used, which workflow definition file was used, a randomly generated run name (an adjective and a scientist), the revision number as well as how the run was executed (locally, in this case).
+The first few lines are information about this particular run, including the Nextflow version used, which workflow definition file was used, a randomly generated run name (an adjective and a scientist), the revision ID as well as how the run was executed (locally, in this case).

 What follows next is a list of all the various processes for this particular workflow.
 The order does not necessarily reflect the order of execution